yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

 # Assessment of Missingness

 ## NMAR Analysis
-We believe the column CUSTOMERS.AFFECTED is likely Not Missing At Random (NMAR) since the decision to leave the value blank may depend on the value itself — for example, if only a small number of customers were affected and the utility deemed it not worth reporting.
-In such cases, the missingness depends directly on the (unseen) value of CUSTOMERS.AFFECTED, making it NMAR.
+We believe the column `CUSTOMERS.AFFECTED` is likely Not Missing At Random (NMAR) since the decision to leave the value blank may depend on the value itself — for example, if only a small number of customers were affected and the utility deemed it not worth reporting.
+In such cases, the missingness depends directly on the (unseen) value of `CUSTOMERS.AFFECTED`, making it NMAR.

 To determine if this missingness could instead be MAR, we would need additional metadata about the reporting policies or criteria used by each utility during the event, such as thresholds for whether customer impact was logged.

-We will test if the DEMAND.LOSS.MW missingness is related to/depends on the cause of the outage.
+We will test if the `DEMAND.LOSS.MW` missingness is related to/depends on the cause of the outage.

 <iframe
   src="assets/demand_missing_permutation.html"